mozilla/glean/docs/user/user/adding-glean-to-your-project/javascript.md

 This page provides a step-by-step guide on how to integrate the [Glean.js](https://github.com/mozilla/glean.js/) library into a Javascript project.

-Nevertheless this is just one of the required steps for integrating Glean succesfully into a project.
+Nevertheless this is just one of the required steps for integrating Glean successfully into a project.
 Check you the full [Glean integration checklist](./index.md) for a comprehensive list of all the steps involved in doing so.

 Currently, these bindings support collecting data from [Browser Extensions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) (cross-browser) and [Qt/QML applications](https://doc.qt.io/qt-5/qtqml-index.html).